 So we’ve fiddled with the electrons and neutrons in atoms and seen how that creates ions and isotopes.
 But what happens if you add or remove protons from an atom?

 In this case, you get the creation of a completely different element.
-My fellow countryman, Ernest Rutherford, was the first to do this in 1919 in the lab.
+The New Zealander, Ernest Rutherford, was the first to do this in 1919 in the lab.
 He bombarded nitrogen atoms with energetic particles, which collided with the atomic nucleus to produce oxygen and hydrogen nuclei.